MrZukasa/PowerShell-config/README.md

 Until we fix this in hub, the solution is to generate a Personal Access Token (with at least repo scope) at https://github.com/settings/tokens and paste it instead of the password.
 ```
+hub file must be placed in ~\.config folder